 In any happy or difficult situation, what we all want first of all from the person experiencing it with us is for them to look at and speak to us warmly.
 Non-violent communication teaches us to find a certain degree of warmth and empathy through which we can express ourselves.

 Just like your body, relationships need nourishment.
 Throughout the day, you can eat things that are or aren't nutritious.
 Just because you've eaten something that isn't nutritious, that doesn't make the foods you've eaten that are nutritious any less valuable.
-It's the same with communication.
+The same thing happens in communication.
 We experience all types of situations and we have to try to resolve them as best we can.
 After all, we are only human.
 Given the speed at which we live our lives nowadays, I don't think anyone truly resolves all the problems they have with either their children or anyone else using compassion, attention, understanding and empathy.
 With children, it's a lifelong task that never ends.
 You have to continue working on it forever in order to reap the rewards.
 You have to stop and use your energy to try to find out what's going on with your children.
 What might they be experiencing?
 What might they need?
 What might be important to them?
-When you make the effort to pause and to restrain the impulse that sometimes leads you to be guided by your brain, you'll be able to choose the other road.
+And when we make that effort to stop, to contain the impulse that sometimes leads us to let ourselves be led by our heads, we enter another path.
 The result of doing this is wonderful.
 Furthermore, every time you take this road and obtain a wonderful result, it becomes easier and you become more motivated to do so in future because you realize that it's worth the effort.